Investment advice approach at your KBC Brussels Insurance agent (savings and investment-type insurance)

 What data does your KBC Brussels Insurance agent use when providing advice with regard to savings-linked and investment-type insurance products?

-Your KBC Brussels Insurance agent is required to gather all the necessary information about you that enables them to provide you with
+Your KBC Brussels Insurance agent is required to gather all the necessary information about you that enables them to provide you with suitable advice.
+This is done in various ways.

 - The investment profile is used to obtain information about: